Super Bowl XXI: Fourth quarter

-As the final seconds of the game ticked away, Harry Carson, continuing the recent trend started by the Giants, gave head coach Bill Parcells a Gatorade shower, going as far as to take off his jersey and pads and sneak behind Parcells with a Rose Bowl security team shirt on.
+As the final seconds of the game ticked away, Carson, continuing the recent trend started by the Giants, gave Parcells a Gatorade shower, going as far as to take off his jersey and pads and sneak behind Parcells with a Rose Bowl security team shirt on.
 Thanks in large part to this particular Gatorade dunking, a tradition of sorts was formed that continues to this day.
-In addition, Brad Benson and Bart Oates drenched Simms with a cooler of ice water; "I think it was very appropriate to cool the guy down", Oates explained, "as hot as he was in the game."
+In addition, offensive tackle Brad Benson and center Bart Oates drenched Simms with a cooler of ice water.
+"I think it was very appropriate to cool the guy down", Oates explained, "as hot as he was in the game."

 Simms finished with a passer rating of 150.92, the highest for one game in Super Bowl history.
 Morris was the top rusher of the game, gaining 67 yards, and added another 20 yards on 4 receptions.
 Robinson was the Giants' top receiver with 3 catches for 62 yards.
 Bavaro caught 4 passes for 51 yards and a touchdown.
 McConkey caught 2 passes for 50 yards and a touchdown, returned a punt for 25 yards, and even got to make a contribution after the game, discovering a dropped police pistol on the field and turning it over to a stadium security guard.
 Defensively, while the Broncos managed to bottle up Lawrence Taylor, Carl Banks had 14 tackles, 10 of which were unassisted and four of those for negative yardage, while Leonard Marshall had two sacks and forced a fumble.
 Elway finished the game with 22 out of 37 pass completions for 304 yards, 1 touchdown, and 1 interception.
 He also was the Broncos' leading rusher in the game, with 27 rushing yards and a touchdown on 6 carries.
 Denver's Vance Johnson was the top receiver of the game, with 5 receptions for 121 yards, an average of 24.2 yards per catch, and a touchdown.

 The Giants' victory in Super Bowl XXI marked the second time in four months that the New York metropolitan area had won a championship in a major professional sport; three months before, the New York Mets had won the 1986 World Series.